Saarah-Fatema-13/Weather-App-using-Fetch-API/README.md

-# Weather App usinf Fetch API
+# Weather App using Fetch API